|FROM DOT TO DOMESDAY||Early Medieval||The Birth of Nations: England|

 A Bernician king-list in the ‘Historia Brittonum’ (§63), does not include Glappa, but agrees with the Moore Memoranda in respect of the next five kings – and it also provides the only information, scant and obscure as it is, about events during the reigns of any of them: “Adda, son of Ida, reigned 8 years; Æthelric, son of [Ida], reigned 4 years.
 Theodoric, son of Ida, reigned 7 years.
 Frithuwald reigned 6 years.
 In whose time the kingdom of Kent, by the mission of Gregory, received baptism.+ Hussa reigned 7 years.
 Against him fought four kings,+ Urien, and Rhydderch Hen, and Gwallawg, and Morcant....

-Two of these British kings are confidently identified: Urien, king of Rheged (spanning both banks of the Solway Firth), and Rhydderch Hen (i.e. ‘the Old’), who is usually known as Rhydderch Hael (i.e. ‘the Generous’), king of Strathclyde (in modern south-west Scotland).
-Gwallawg may have ruled Elmet (around modern Leeds).* Urien and Gwallawg appear in Welsh genealogies as descendants of Coel Hen, and so does a Morcant Bulc.
+Rhydderch Hen (i.e. ‘the Old’), who is also known as Rhydderch Hael (i.e. ‘the Generous’), was king of the Strathclyde Britons.
+Urien was king of Rheged, which possibly straddled the Solway Firth.
+Gwallawg may have ruled Elmet, situated around modern Leeds.* Urien and Gwallawg appear in Welsh genealogies as descendants of Coel Hen, and so does a Morcant Bulc.
 The genealogies do not, however, assign a territory to the dynastic lines, so, in view of a lack of other evidence, Morcant can be located only somewhere in ‘the North’.

 ....
 Theodric fought bravely, together with his sons, against that Urien.+ But at that time sometimes the enemy and sometimes our countrymen were defeated,* and he shut them up three days and three nights in the island of Metcaud [Lindisfarne]; and whilst he was on an expedition + he was murdered, at the instance of Morcant, out of envy, because he possessed so much superiority over all the kings in military science.”
 This stream of consciousness would seem to suggest that the four named British kings campaigned together against Hussa; and it was Morcant's jealousy of Urien, who had previously fought against Theodoric and whose successful tactics kept Hussa's forces pinned on Lindisfarne for three days, that resulted in Urien's murder.